 When one tugs at a single thing in nature, he finds it attached to the rest of the world. - John Muir

-Learning about our bodies and natural healing led me and our family of three to learn about organic foods, the harmful nature of chemicals, alternative medicines, including essential oils, GMOs, non-toxic cleaning, and much more.
+Learning about our bodies and natural healing led me and our family of three to learn about organic foods, the harmful nature of chemicals, natural alternatives, essential oils, GMOs, non-toxic cleaning, and much more.
 I was living green by default, although health and wellness were my primary objectives.
 It wasn't until I learned about the tiny footprint of "urban homesteading" that I really dove head-first into living "beyond green" and dedicated myself to doing all I could for the planet.